flplv/vala-cmake-example/README.md

 parser built in to GLib, which you can use to provide a good command-line interface for your program.

-## GTK3 GUI Example
+## GUI Example

-A stand-alone GUI application executable (*my-project-gui*) located at *gui/* folder will be built and installed along with GSettings xmls.
+A stand-alone GUI application executable (*my-project-gui*) located at *gui/* folder will be built and installed along with GSettings XMLs.
-This example show how to use GSettings and Composite Template in a Vala GTK3 project with CMake.
+The example shows how to use GSettings and Composite Template in a Vala GTK3 project with CMake.

 To run *my-project-gui* without installing you need to compile the GSettings xml